Fides: Secure and Scalable Asynchronous DAG Consensus via Trusted Components: Correctness Analysis of Building Blocks

-\begin{theoremapx} The TEE-Assisted Reliable Broadcast in \sysname satisfies \textbf{Validity}. \end{theoremapx} \begin{proof} Suppose a correct initiator $p_j$ create a vertex $v$ with $v.source = p_j$ and invokes $R\_Bcast_j(v)$ at round $v.round$.
-By using the TEE’s monotonic counter, $p_j$ obtains a unique certificate $\phi$ attached into $v$ ensuring that it can produce only one valid message for round $v.round$.
-Even if the network is asynchronous or some correct replicas receive the message late, at least $f+1$ correct replicas will eventually receive $v$.
-Each of these replicas, upon validating $\phi$, performs an echo broadcast to the entire network.
-Since there are $n = 2f+1$ replicas and at least $f+1$ of them are correct, every correct replica will eventually receive an echo of $v$.
-After successfully verifying $\phi$, each correct replica will invoke $R\_Deliver_i(v)$.
-Hence, if a correct initiator $R\_Bcast(v)$, all correct replicas eventually $R\_Deliver(v)$, satisfying \textit{Validity}. \end{proof}
+\begin{theoremapx} The TEE-assisted Reliable Broadcast in \sysname satisfies \textbf{Validity}. \end{theoremapx} \begin{proof} Suppose a correct initiator $p_j$ invokes \textsc{TBCast}$(v)$ at round $r$.
+By calling the Monotonic Counter \textit{MC} inside the TEE, $p_j$ obtains a unique TEE-signed counter for $(p_j,r)$, ensuring that at most one valid message can be produced for that round.
+Any replica delivers $v$ upon receiving a $\langle\textsc{TBCast},v\rangle$ accompanied by a valid \textit{MC} certificate.

+If a Byzantine adversary selectively delivers the $\langle\textsc{TBCast},v\rangle$ message to only a subset of correct replicas, any such receiver will reference $v$ in its next-round vertex, making $v$’s metadata visible system-wide.
+By the causality property of DAG, other correct replicas will eventually observe $v$ and thus trigger \textsc{TCatchup} to fetch the certified payload and then deliver $v$.
+Hence, if a correct initiator invokes $\textsc{TBCast}(v)$, all correct replicas eventually $Deliver(v)$, satisfying \textit{Validity}. \end{proof}

-\begin{theoremapx} The TEE-Assisted Reliable Broadcast in \sysname satisfies \textbf{Integrity}. \end{theoremapx} \begin{proof} Consider any vertex $v$.
-By construction, the TEE ensures that only the authorized initiator $v.source$ can produce the unique valid certificate $\phi$ for round $v.round$.
-If an adversary attempts to forge the vertex $v$ or create multiple conflicting messages for the same round, it will fail the TEE validation, since the counter value is synchronized with the DAG's round, and correct replicas will discard such messages.
-Consequently, replicas only deliver a vertex $v$ once they confirm it carries a valid $\phi$ associated with $v.source$ for round $v.round$.
-As no other message with the same $\phi$ can exist, and no correct replica will accept a message lacking a valid TEE certificate from $v.source$, a message is delivered at most once and only if it was truly broadcast by $v.source$.
-This ensures \textit{Integrity}. \end{proof}
+\begin{theoremapx} The TEE-assisted Reliable Broadcast in \sysname satisfies \textbf{Integrity}. \end{theoremapx} \begin{proof} By design, \textit{MC} enforces at-most-one valid counter per sender and round: only the authorized initiator $v.source$ can produce a unique valid counter for round $v.round$.
+If an adversary attempts to forge the vertex $v$ or create multiple conflicting messages for the same round, such messages will fail the TEE validation.
+Because no two messages share the same counter and replicas reject uncertified messages, each vertex is delivered at most once and only if genuinely broadcast by $v.source$.
+This guarantees \textit{Integrity}. \end{proof}